Deposit Insurance and Credit Guarantee Corporation

-DICGC insures all bank deposits, such as saving, fixed, current, recurring deposit for up to the limit of Rs.
-500,000 of each depositor in a bank.The limit was increased from 1 lakh to 5 lakh on 4th February 2020.
+The DICGC insures all bank deposits, such as saving, fixed, current, recurring deposit for up to the limit of Rs.
+500,000 of each depositor in a bank.
+The limit was increased from 1 lakh to 5 lakh on 4 February 2020.

-Framework
+Statistics

-The functions of the subsidiary are governed by the provisions of 'The Deposit Insurance and Credit Guarantee Corporation Act, 1961' (DICGC Act) and 'The Deposit Insurance and Credit Guarantee Corporation General Regulations, 1961' framed by the Reserve Bank of India in exercise of the powers conferred by sub-section (3) of Section 50 of the Act.
+The functions of the subsidiary are governed by the provisions of The Deposit Insurance and Credit Guarantee Corporation Act, 1961 (DICGC Act) and The Deposit Insurance and Credit Guarantee Corporation General Regulations, 1961 framed by the Reserve Bank of India in exercise of the powers conferred by sub-section (3) of Section 50 of the Act.

-A maximum of ₹5,00,000 (after the budget of 2020-21) is insured for each user for both principal and interest amount.
+A maximum of ₹5,00,000 (after the budget of 2020–21) is insured for each user for both principal and interest amount.

-If the customer has accounts in different branches of the same bank, all of those accounts are insured to a maximum of ₹5,00,000 each.
+If the customer has accounts in different branches of the same bank, all of those accounts are clubbed together and the total sum is insured to a maximum of ₹5,00,000.

 However, if there are more accounts in same bank, all of those are treated as a single account.
 The insurance premium is paid by the insured banks itself.
 This means that the benefit of deposit insurance protection is made available to the depositors or customers of banks free of cost.

 The Corporation has the power to cancel the registration of an insured bank if it fails to pay the premium for three consecutive half-year periods.

 The Corporation may restore the registration of the bank if the bank makes a request and pays all the amounts due by way of premium from the date of default together with interest.